 Daniela participated in festivals, concerts, and other dance events, placing first along with her dance partner Wilmer Melendez in several free-style salsa competitions in Texas and Florida.
 To continue her dance education, Daniela participated in the XVI International Flamenco Festival 2002 in Albuquerque, New Mexico, taking classes with international dancers Omayra Amaya, Joaquin Encinias, Mercedes Amaya, and El Farruquito.
 In addition, she completed classes in Sevilla, Spain, with renowned dancers Lourdes Recio and Felipe Mato in 2004.
 She participated in belly-dance workshops with well-known dancers Samara, Leyla Gamal, and Bozenka.

 Moreover, Daniela choreographed dance routines for the 2nd, 3rd, and 4th Cultural Encounters.
 She was also a co-founder of the Siburene Salsa Company and was one of the main dancers, choreographer, and percussionist of DANMAR Ensemble and DANMAR Venezuela.
 In December of 2005 she was invited to participate in the Houston Community College international festival Joy to the World.
 Daniela was a guest artist in the “Colombia Unica” production in November of 2006, sharing honors with Ballet Folklorico Colombiano, Ballet de Cali, and Ballet de Bogota.
-She was majoring in Dance with a minor in Spanish at the University of Houston.
+She was majoring in Dance with a minor in Business at the University of Houston.

 Our beloved Daniela passed away along with her husband, Pedro Cesar Olivares, on January 1, 2007.
 Daniela and Pedro will be missed forever………………

 Children growing up in different cultures receive specific inputs from their environment.